黑料天堂

 In 2022, the Respect for Marriage Act was passed with bipartisan support, requiring the U.S. government, all states and territories recognise same-sex marriages.

-Republican lawmakers in Idaho, Michigan, Montana, Oklahoma, North Dakota and South Dakota this year introduced resolutions urging the Supreme Court to overturn its 2015 ruling, although none has cleared both legislative chambers in a state.
+Earlier this year, Republican lawmakers in Idaho, Michigan, Montana, Oklahoma, North Dakota and South Dakota introduced resolutions urging the Supreme Court to overturn its 2015 ruling as well, although none has cleared both legislative chambers in a state.

 In Missouri, Oklahoma, Tennessee and Texas, bills have been introduced that would create "covenant marriages" that are only open to male-female unions.

-"What they're doing is sending a signal to Americans that they're interested in weakening same-sex marriage, if not outright getting rid of it," said Paul Collins Jr., a professor of legal studies at the University of Massachusetts Amherst.
+"What they're doing is sending a signal to Americans that they're interested in , if not outright getting rid of it," said Paul Collins Jr., a professor of legal studies at the University of Massachusetts Amherst.

-Southern Baptists, the largest Protestant denomination in the United States, called at an annual meeting of delegates in June for the Obergefell ruling to be .
+Southern Baptists, the largest Protestant denomination in the United States, called at an annual meeting of delegates in June for the Obergefell ruling to be overturned.

-Since the 2015 decision, the Supreme Court has shifted , with conservative judges holding a 6-3 majority.
+Since the 2015 decision, the Supreme Court has shifted right, with conservative judges holding a .

-These justices have of businesses that refuse to provide services for gay and lesbian weddings and parents who want to opt children with LGBTQ+ storybooks in recent years.
+These justices have ruled in favour of businesses that for gay and lesbian weddings and parents who want to opt children out of classes with in recent years.

 Some campaigners fear the same court that eliminated the right to abortion three years ago could curtail gay marriage.